 In remarks at the dedication ceremony, Professor Howard Thompson, chair of the Finance Department, told the alumni and friends gathered, "Your gift helps assure that Steve's legacy will be passed to students in generations to come.
 Your gift helps to keep the Finance Department strong.
 But you must realize that your gift is more than money.
 Your interest and participation with the ASAP and the Finance Department at the University of Wisconsin - Madison are important parts of the gift you give.
 It has, it can, and it will have a profound influence on the quality of education we provide at Wisconsin."

 Hawk is chairman and CEO of Northern Capital Management in Madison.
 He served as the ASAP faculty advisor for the first 13 years of the program and continues to be involved as a member of the ASAP advisory board.

 Established in 1970 with a gift of $100,000 from the Brittingham Trust, the ASAP is a prototype for applied programs at many other universities.
 The program offers students the opportunity to develop as investment analysts and portfolio managers through hands-on management of real funds.
-Students currently manage close to $9 million in equities and fixed income assets.
+Students currently manage over $20 million in equities and fixed income assets.